samiulsani/ASP.NetCore_Student/README.md

    dotnet run
    ```

 5. Open your browser and navigate to `https://localhost:7244/`.
+(7244 is your port number)

 ---